-- Some licence models work on a commission based on revenue generated by the licensee.
-Commission based licence fees do require thinking about as monitoring sales has to be transparent.
+- Some licence models work on commission based on revenue generated by the licensee.
+Commission-based licence fees will need a corresponding transparency right to monitor sales.

 - Other licence models work on usage.
 Review clauses are useful to allow the licence fee to be tailored to the actual usage as the relationship develops and changes.
 This is especially important if you are licensing a new product.

-- Flat fees are attractive but in competitive markets the users may demand more sophistication.
+- Flat fees or lump sums are attractive but in competitive markets the users may demand more sophistication.

 - Many licence agreements come with helpdesk and technical support.
 The cost can be wrapped up into the licence fee or charged as a separate price point.
 Service level agreements are often used in connection with technical support.